 - I didn’t expect everyone to be SO AWESOME.
 I sound like a broken record by this point but the people we are surrounded with here are SO great.
 They’re kind and interested, motivated and interesting.
 I expected them to be ambitious and well-traveled, but I didn’t expect them to be also down-to-earth and up for nights of cookie dough in sweatpants.

 - I didn’t expect to feel like we fit in so easily.
-I think Ben’s awesome, but I also felt like I think it’s because everyone is so kind… and also secure enough to admit they’re also a bit nervous and unsettled about being here.
+I think Ben’s awesome, but I also felt a bit like imposters when we first got here and that quickly subsided.
+I think it’s because everyone is so kind… and also secure enough to admit they’re also a bit nervous and unsettled about being here.

 - I didn’t expect partners and families to be so involved.
 “Partner” is the all-encompassing term for the significant others of students (wives, husbands, boyfriends, girlfriends) and we are always being invited to section events, faculty events, and other get-togethers.
 We have clubs and classes for parents and kids.
 We have mock classes to get a feel for what our partners are going through academically.
 We also have unplanned social events just by nature of living on top of each other all the time.
 When there is a girl’s night for Ben’s section, I’m often invited.
 We have book club and dinners out, and a motherhood tea with the dean’s wife.
 Most days I feel like we could never leave campus and have a full schedule of things to do and people to see.
 It’s awesome.